colinjeanne/stop-lang/readme.md

     ERROR "Oh" "teh" "noes" ; Outputs '["Oh", "teh", "noes"]'

+### FLOOR value
+The `FLOOR` command performs returns the nearest integer less than the given value.
+Non-numeric values are treated as `NAN`.

+    FLOOR 3.2 ; Returns 3

 ### GOTO string [condition]
 The `GOTO` command moves the instruction pointer to the first label with the given name in the list of commands if an optional condition is truthy.
 The